e-kwsm/rdkit/Docs/Book/BackwardsIncompatibleChanges.md

 ### FindMCS can now return single atom MCSs
-FindMCS() may return single atom MCSs, whereas previously it returned an empty MCS unless there was at least one commond bond across the input structures.
+FindMCS() may return single atom MCSs, whereas previously it returned an empty MCS unless there was at least one command bond across the input structures.
 So the MCS between molecules `CC` and `CO` is now `[#6]` rather than being null.

 ### New return type for tautomer enumeration